 Located in historic Lowell, half an hour from Boston, UMass Lowell holds its Plastics Seminars and Workshops on UMass Lowell North in the Herbert Ball Engineering Building.
 All major processes are represented in our well-equipped plastics processing laboratories.
 Most seminars involve hands-on workshops in the University's state-of-the-art labs.

-Rendering of UMass Lowell's Emerging Technologies and Innovation Center, which opened in 2012.
+UMass Lowell's Emerging Technologies and Innovation Center, which opened in 2012.